 - special needs

-Plan to attend a convention—most states have one or more.
-Here are several lists to help you find an event in your area:
+- Plan to attend a convention—most states have one or more.

 As you’re doing this research, you’ll quickly realize there are a lot of resources.
 The abundance is wonderful, but it might start to feel overwhelming.
 Paying attention to the educational philosophies that resonate with you, keeping in mind your goals for your child, and staying flexible as you move forward will give you a great start.